I. Values Precede Actions: The Ethical Dilemma and Transcendence of “Doing the Right Thing”

 (3) The Aesthetic Dimension of Action: Reflecting Spiritual Realm in Details

-(1) The Circular Empowerment of Values and Practice
+(1) The cyclical empowerment of value and practice

-- Values Guide Practice: Wang Yangming's "Unity of Knowledge and Action" emphasizes that "there has never been knowledge without action," and moral cognition must be confirmed through action.
-For instance, if "environmental protection" remains merely an idea and does not translate into carbon reduction actions, it is just an empty slogan.
+- Value guides practice: Wang Yangming's "unity of knowledge and action" emphasizes that "there has never been knowledge without action"; moral understanding must be confirmed through action.
+For example, if "environmental protection" remains merely an idea and does not translate into carbon reduction actions, it is just an empty slogan.

-- Practice Nourishes Values: Gandhi's "non-violent non-cooperation" movement initially was a strategy to respond to colonial rule, but gradually transcended into a spiritual belief of "resisting evil with love" through practice.
+- Practice nourishes value: Gandhi's "non-violent non-cooperation" movement was initially a strategy to respond to colonial rule, which gradually transcended into a spiritual belief of "resisting evil with love" through practice.
 The continuous unfolding of action may endow the initial value with deeper connotations.

-Popper's "falsifiability theory" reveals that scientific truth is "falsifiable hypotheses," and humanity approaches the truth by continuously correcting errors.
-"Doing the right thing" and "doing things right" are the same—at the beginning of the abolition movement, when Lincoln signed the Emancipation Proclamation while retaining the Southern plantation economy, this "incomplete" practice was, at that time, the "right way" to maximize the promotion of abolition values.
-True wisdom lies in acknowledging the complexity of reality and seeking possibilities for gradual breakthroughs between "ideal right" and "practical right."
+Popper's "falsifiability theory" reveals that scientific truth is a "falsifiable hypothesis"; humanity approaches the truth by continuously correcting errors.
+The same applies to "doing the right thing" and "doing things right"—in the early stages of the abolition movement, when Lincoln signed the Emancipation Proclamation, he retained the Southern plantation economy; this "incomplete" practice was, at that time, the "right way" to maximize the promotion of abolitionist values.
+True wisdom lies in acknowledging the complexity of reality and seeking possibilities for gradual breakthroughs between the "ideal right" and the "practical right."

-Zhuangzi's "My life has limits, but knowledge is limitless" reveals the limitations of human cognition: we can never be certain whether we are "doing the right thing," nor can we guarantee that the results of "doing things right" fully meet expectations.
-This uncertainty requires us to maintain a humble realism in action—like a doctor informing a patient before surgery that "there are risks, but this is currently the best option," upholding the value of "saving lives" while acknowledging the limitations of medical technology.
-Awe for the "unknowable" is precisely the beginning of wisdom.
+Zhuangzi's "My life has limits, but knowledge is limitless" reveals the limitations of human cognition: we can never be certain whether we are "doing the right thing," nor can we guarantee that the results of "doing things right" will fully meet expectations.
+This uncertainty requires us to maintain a humble realism in our actions—like a doctor informing a patient before surgery that "there are risks, but this is currently the best option," upholding the value of "saving lives" while acknowledging the limitations of medical technology.
+Reverence for the "unknowable" is precisely the beginning of wisdom.

-IV.
-Pathways to Breakthrough in the Dilemmas of Modernity
+Four, the Path to Breakthrough in the Dilemma of Modernity

-When a certain "correctness" is absolutized, it may become an oppressive force.
+When a certain "correct" is absolutized, it may become an oppressive force.
 For example, "success studies" define "wealth accumulation" as the only "correct" life goal, neglecting the value of "ordinary life."
-Rorty's "anti-essentialism" reminds us that "doing the right thing" can be diverse—some seek truth through scientific exploration, some create beauty through art, and some protect families through companionship; these different value choices together constitute the richness of civilization.
+Rorty's "anti-essentialism" reminds us: "the right thing" can be plural—some seek truth through scientific exploration, some create beauty through art, and some protect their families through companionship.
+These different value choices together constitute the richness of civilization.

-(2) Humanistic Calibration in the Technological Era: Letting Tools Serve Human Dignity
+(2) Humanistic Calibration in the Age of Technology: Let Tools Serve Human Dignity

 (3) The Public Turn of Individual Choices: Constructing Macro Justice through Micro Actions

-Perhaps the preciousness of human civilization lies in this eternal tension: we know we cannot reach absolute "right," yet we continuously approach it with "right" as our coordinate.
-As Kant said, the "moral law" and "the starry sky above"—the former is the light of values in our hearts, and the latter is the unknown beauty of the universe—on the path of seeking "right," we need both the light of values to illuminate the road beneath our feet and the power of practice to build bridges across chasms.
+Perhaps the preciousness of human civilization lies in this eternal tension: we know we cannot reach an absolute “right,” yet we continuously approach it with “right” as our coordinate.
+As Kant said, the “moral law” and the “starry sky above” represent the light of values in our hearts and the unknown beauty of the universe—on the path to seeking the “right,” we need both the light of values to illuminate the road beneath our feet and the power of practice to build bridges across chasms. ⟪SEG:p_38

-Ultimately, "doing the right thing" is a faith in the brilliance of humanity, and "doing things right" is a respect for the real world, while the meaning of life blooms in the intertwining of this faith and respect, revealing the intellect and warmth that belong to humanity.
-May we hear the whispers of conscience in every moment of choice; may we touch the contours of truth in every moment of action—thus, though imperfect, we have already walked out our own starry sea on the path approaching "right."
+Ultimately, “doing the right thing” is a belief in the brilliance of humanity, “doing things right” is a respect for the real world, and the meaning of life blooms in the intertwining of this belief and respect, revealing the intellect and warmth that belong to humanity.
+May we hear the whispers of conscience in every moment of choice; may we touch the contours of truth in every moment of action—thus, though not perfect, we are already on the path toward “rightness,” having embarked on our own journey through the stars and the sea.